atomisthq/docs/docs/developer/index.md

 ## Getting Started

-Get own software development machine by following the steps in [Developer Quick Start](../quick-start.md).
+Get your own software development machine (SDM) by following the steps in [Developer Quick Start](../quick-start.md).

+## Tutorials

+Once you have a local SDM up and running, here are some things you can do with it:

+* Add a chat command
+* Add an autofix
+* Add a code inspection
+* Add a custom goal for your team's specific need

-## Overview
+## Concepts

 In your own SDM, you have many tools available to automate your organization or team's software development (including delivery).
 To provide all the options, while making the common work easier, we give you a few layers of abstraction.